puzzlef/pagerank/README.md

-Comparing the effect of using different values of damping factor, with PageRank ([pull], [CSR]).
+Comparing the effect of using different values of **damping factor**, with PageRank ([pull], [CSR]).

 For this experiment, the damping factor `d` (which is usually `0.85`) is varied from `0.50` to `1.00` in steps of `0.05`.
-This is in order to compare the performace variation with each damping factor.
+This is in order to compare the performance variation with each damping factor.
 The calculated error is the L1-norm wrt default pagerank (`d=0.85`).
 As expected, increasing the damping factor beyond `0.85` significantly increases convergence time, and lowering it below `0.85` decreases convergence time.
 Note that a higher